Jonathan Bermúdez: Miami Marlins

 On April 26, 2023, Bermúdez signed a minor league contract with the Miami Marlins organization.
 In 19 games (18 starts) for the Double–A Pensacola Blue Wahoos, he registered a 5–5 record and 4.58 ERA with 109 strikeouts across 94 1/3 innings pitched.

 Bermúdez made 20 appearances (17 starts) split between Pensacola and the Triple–A Jacksonville Jumbo Shrimp to begin the 2024 campaign, accumulating a 4–6 record and 3.48 ERA with 98 strikeouts over 98 1/3 innings of work.
 On August 25, 2024, Bermúdez was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut on August 27, tossing 3 2/3 innings of relief against the Colorado Rockies.
 Bermúdez was designated for assignment by the Marlins on August 31.
 He cleared waivers and was sent outright to Jacksonville on September 2.
 On September 7, Bermúdez was added back to the major league roster.
 After two more appearances for Miami, he was designated for assignment on September 12.
 Bermúdez cleared waivers and was sent outright to Jacksonville on September 14.
 He elected free agency on October 10.

 Rakuten Monkeys

 On December 25, 2024, Bermúdez signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
 He made nine starts for Rakuten in 2025, compiling a 3-4 record and 4.75 ERA with 33 strikeouts across 41 2/3 innings pitched.
 Bermúdez was released by the Monkeys on August 28, 2025.

+El Águila de Veracruz

+On February 25, 2026, Bermúdez signed with El Águila de Veracruz of the Mexican League.